abiyug/crosstalk2/README.md

 .
 Data Table - to render the raw data table
 . gamer of graphics 2 (ggplot2) - to render the bar charts

-For more information, take a look at the reveal js markdown presentation.
+For more information, take a look at the reveal js markdown presentation here (https://abiyug.github.io/crosstalk2/BrickMortarDashbrd.html#/), and the link to the app is here (https://abiyug.github.io/crosstalk2/flexdashMeraki.html)

 If you have further question drop me an e-mail or contact me @abiyugiday on twitter.